EDCD/EDMarketConnector/PLUGINS.md

 ### Journal Entry

 This gets called when EDMC sees a new entry in the game's journal.
+A special 'StartUp' event is sent when EDMC is started while the game is already running.

 ```
 def journal_entry(cmdr, system, station, entry):